 Go to Parque Nacional Alejandro Humboldt

-Baracoa is known as the city of 29 rivers – that’s how much water there is there.
+Baracoa is known as the city of 29 rivers.
 Such a lush place means that there is incredible biodiversity, which can be best admired at Parque Nacional Alejandro Humboldt, a UNESCO World Heritage Site.
-There, you will be able to admire various species including hummingbirds, falcons, lizards, the smallest bird, various frogs, scorpions and bats.
+There, you will be able to see various species including hummingbirds, falcons, lizards, the smallest bird, various frogs, scorpions and bats.
 Through a path in the jungle you can reach a viewpoint from where you will be able to enjoy great views.

 You can book your Alejandro de Humboldt National Park trip here.